 Food & Medicine

 With lore, history and identification out of the way, let me share with you the great medicinal virtues of Douglas fir.
 The needles contain a wide variety of monoterpenes such as α-pinene, β-pinene, limonene, myrcene, camphene, Δ3-carene, and terpinolene, as well as monoterpene alcohols such as α-terpineol, terpinen-4-ol, linalool, citronellol, and fenchyl alcohol.
 Other Douglas fir constituents include esters and aldehydes.
 With these functional constituent groups in mind, Douglas fir offers anti-inflammatory, antiseptic, antimicrobial (bacterial, viral and fungal), expectorant, and sedative properties.
 Perhaps this is why a walk in a evergreen forest opens your lungs, frees your breath and sets your mind at ease.
-The needles are a great source of vitamin C, too.
+The needles are a great source of the anti-oxidant powerhouse vitamin C, too.
 Traditional uses of Doug fir needles include for the common cold and chest complaints, asthma, headache, liver stagnancy, and inflammatory conditions such as rheumatism and arthritis.
 I like to collect the brilliantly green tips in the spring from healthy and well established trees (do NOT harvest tips from seedlings or diseased trees).
 They are positively florescent and lime against the backdrop of the dark needles.
-At this young stage the needle are tender and citrus-y.
+At this young stage the needles are tender and citrus-y, with a slight sour note nodding to it’s outstanding antioxidant properties.
 In the fall, when the needles are seasoned, they take on a deeper, more balsamic note.
-I even collect the resinous exudate from the trunk to infuse the oils for our Homespun Wildwood Lotion – a sticky, but wonderfully aromatic experience!
+I even collect the resinous exudate from the trunk to infuse the oils for lotion, cream and salve making.

 Here are a few suggested uses for a Douglas fir bounty: